rybafish/rybafish.github.io/sqlconsole.md

 Once again, you don't need to select the statements, just put cursor somewhere inside the statement.

+Sometimes it is requred to **execute several statements** at once<a name="executemany" />.
 For example, you have a list of steps to be executed as a single action.
-In this it will be requred so select statements manually and hit the same button.
+In this case it will be requred so select statements manually and hit the same Execute button.

 What actually happens in this case - RybaFish still does parsing of the SQLs and execute them in a queue: